Joseph Plunkett: Easter Rising

 Plunkett was one of the original members of the IRB Military Committee that was responsible for planning the Easter Rising, and it was largely his plan that was followed.
 Shortly before the rising was to begin, Plunkett was hospitalised following a turn for the worse in his health.
 He had an operation on his neck glands (probably goiter) days before Easter and had to struggle out of bed to take part in what was to follow.
 Still bandaged, he took his place in the General Post Office with several other of the rising's leaders such as Patrick Pearse and Tom Clarke, though his health prevented him from being active.

+Margaret Skinnider recalls that during Easter Week he was "pale and weak" and "looked like death".

-His aide de camp was Michael Collins.
+His aide de camp and bodyguard was the then 25-year-old Michael Collins.

 Marriage and execution

 Following the surrender, Plunkett was held in Kilmainham Gaol, and faced a court martial.
-Seven hours before his execution by firing squad at the age of 28, he was married in the prison chapel to his sweetheart Grace Gifford, a Protestant convert to Catholicism, whose sister, Muriel, had married his best friend Thomas MacDonagh, who was also executed for his role in the Easter Rising.
-Grace never married again.

-Aftermath
+Just after the rising on 3 May, Thomas McDonagh was executed and Grace received news that Joseph was to be executed the following morning.
+Grace purchased a ring from a jeweller in Dublin and persuaded a priest to let her marry Joseph before his execution.
+Grace and Joseph were married in the prison chapel in Kilmainham jail, just hours before his death.
+There were only two witnesses (guards John Smith and John Lockerby) in addition to the priest.
+Grace was awoken at 2 am and taken back to the jail where they had their final meeting.
+With a guard counting down the 15 minutes they had together, Joseph was executed soon after along with the other 13 leaders.

+Aftermath/legacy

 His brothers George Oliver Plunkett and Jack Plunkett joined him in the Easter Rising and later became important IRA men.
 His father's cousin, Horace Plunkett, was a Protestant and unionist who sought to reconcile unionists and nationalists.
 Horace Plunkett's home was burned down by the Anti-Treaty IRA during the Civil War.

-Plunkett named his sister, Geraldine, literary executor of his will.
+Plunkett named his sister, Geraldine, the literary executor of his will.
 She published a volume of his poetry a month after his execution in June 1916.

 The main railway station in Waterford City is named after him as was Joseph Plunkett Tower in Ballymun which has since been demolished.
 Plunkett barracks in the Curragh Camp, County Kildare is also named after him.